Sonia Chadwick Hawkes: Early life

 Born Sonia Elizabeth Chadwick, on 5 November 1933 in Crayford, she was the only child of Albert Andrew Chadwick and Doris Chadwick (formerly Doris Benger).
 The Oxford Dictionary of National Biography notes that Albert Andrew Chadwick was an engineer, but gives no information on Doris Chadwick beyond her name.

 Sonia Chadwick excavated at Lullingstone Roman Villa (Kent) as a school girl, and at an early medieval site at Morgan Porth (Cornwall) from 1951 to 1953.
 The experience at Morgan Porth shaped her later interest in early medieval archaeology.
-She studied English at Bedford College, University of London, before undertaking post-graduate research supervised by Vera I. Evison.
+She studied English at Bedford College, University of London, before undertaking postgraduate research supervised by Vera I. Evison.